cysouw/diathesis/text/c03_prepositions.md

 ### [ –NL | NAL ] *haben* causative + location {#sec:prepositions-haben-caused-location}

-Some verbs allow for both an intransitive stative location [@Next a] and caused location [@Next b] construction.
+Some verbs allow for both an intransitive stative location [@next a] and caused location [@next b] construction.
 I analyze these verbs as causatives (and not as anticausatives, cf. [@sec:case-haben-anticausative]) because there is a group of further verbs in German that are semantically similar and that are leftovers of an old morphological causative, namely *liegen-legen*, *sitzen-setzen*, *stehen-stellen*.

 :::ex
 a.
 Der Pullover hängt im Schrank.
 b.
 Ich hänge den Pullover in den Schrank.
 :::

-These verbs use a *haben* perfect both in the intransitive and transitive usage [@Next a,b].
-The "Zustandspassiv" of the transitive is also possible, leading to another intransitive construction with the auxiliary *sein* [@Next c].
+These verbs use a *haben* perfect both in the intransitive and transitive usage [@next a,b].
+The "Zustandspassiv" of the transitive is also possible, leading to another intransitive construction with the auxiliary *sein* [@next c].

 :::ex
 a.
 Der Teller hat am Tisch geklebt.